zchee/golang-wiki/vgo.md

 For any production workloads, use [dep](https://github.com/golang/dep), or migrate to it if you have not done so already.

-vgo will be merged in the Go tree and replace dep at a later date.
+vgo will be merged in the Go tree and replace dep at a later date, assuming the proposal is accepted.

 ***